nparsly/nmusic/README.md

 `When run through jgraph, the .jgr file should produce lines of two measures each, with both a bass and treble clef.`

 ## musicmake
 musicmake.sh is a simple shell program I made to streamline going straight from nmusic to jgraph.
-It runs with ```sh musicmake.sh <file name> <output name>``` Note the difference between the input and output.
+It runs with ```sh musicmake.sh <input_file> <output_name>``` Note the difference between the input and output.
 ```
 The input field expects a file with a filetype.
 The output field only expects a name, no filetype.
 ```